sjsu-library/unionist/_items/unionist--text-0321.md

 articleType:
 volume: '1'
 issue: '36'
-transcription: "<em>Important Discovery.</em>—We are informed by two gentleman who lately passed through Syracuse, that, N.Y.<br>that Mr. Avery, proprietor of an extensive iron foundry in that place, has made<br>a most important discovery in relation to the casting of iron.
-The best kind of<br>earth used in foundries, is brought we believe, from Canada.
-Mr. Avery analyzed<br>this earth and found it to contain proportion of blue clay.
-Following this up by<br>a series of experiments, he discovered that if common fine sand was mixed with<br>common blue clay in the proportion of one tenth part of clay to nine tenths of<br>sand, it would constitute the best composition for casting that he had ever<br>used.
-The most delicate casting came out free from sand; requiring no cleaning<br>by vitrol.
+transcription: "<em>Important Discovery.</em> —We are informed by two gentleman who lately passed through Syracuse, that, N.Y. that Mr. Avery, proprietor of an extensive iron foundry in that place, has made a most important discovery in relation to the casting of iron.
+The best kind of earth used in foundries, is brought we believe, from Canada.
+Mr. Avery analyzed this earth and found it to contain proportion of blue clay.
+Following this up by a series of experiments, he discovered that if common fine sand was mixed with common blue clay in the proportion of one tenth part of clay to nine tenths of sand, it would constitute the best composition for casting that he had ever used.
+The most delicate casting came out free from sand; requiring no cleaning by vitrol.
 He dismissed 10 of his cleaners on the spot.
-Mr. A. has taken out a<br>patent for the discovery, and thinks it will make an immense saving the expense<br>of iron foundries.—<br><em>Inquirer, Brattleboro.</em>"
+Mr. A. has taken out a patent for the discovery, and thinks it will make an immense saving the expense of iron foundries.— <em>Inquirer, Brattleboro.</em> "
 scholarlyNotes: 'p.
 255-257 of this book has more information on Avery: https://quod.lib.umich.edu/m/moa/aja2321.0001.001/278?page=root;rgn=full+text;size=100;view=image'
 commentary: William Avery (1793-1840) was an inventor and manufactorer in New York State.
 His Syracuse iron foundry, E. Lynds & Co, helped revolutionize transport